mahozad/android-pie-chart/README.md

 </div>

-# NOTE: This library is still in initial phases of development

 A Pie/Donut<sup id="ref-1">[1](#footnote-1)</sup>/Ring chart for Android.

+# NOTE: The chart does not support animations and interactions yet.

 ### build.gradle[.kts]
 ```groovy